We work with single-minded dedication to help businesses like yours achieve their goals in the service of progress for all.

 We will continue to aggressively set goals to that end, because when we achieve them, the entire firm, our clients and the communities we serve win.

-As part of our ongoing commitment to diversity, we are pleased to announce the Barnes & Thornburg Diversity Scholarship.
-Candidates must be first-year law students who demonstrate a commitment to contributing meaningfully to the diversity and inclusion goals of Barnes & Thornburg and the legal profession.
+Candidates must be a first-year law student with a demonstrated commitment to positive change on the diversity, inclusion and equity front and to contributing meaningfully to the diversity, inclusion and equity goals of Barnes & Thornburg and the legal profession.
 The scholarship recipient will have a paid position in the firm’s summer associate program.
-At the completion of a successful first summer, including receipt and acceptance of an offer to return to the firm for a second summer, the Scholarship recipient will receive $5,000.
+At the completion of a successful first summer, including receipt and acceptance of an offer to return to the firm for a second summer, the scholarship recipient will receive $5,000.
 Scholarship recipients who return for a second summer will receive $5,000 at the completion of a successful second summer, including receipt and acceptance of an offer to join the firm as an entry-level associate.
-Scholarship recipients that accept an entry-level associate offer will receive an additional $5,000 when they join the firm.2020 Diversity Scholarship information will be available on December 1, 2019.
+Scholarship recipients that accept an entry-level associate offer will receive an additional $5,000 when they join the firm.

 The variety of pro bono work performed by Barnes & Thornburg attorneys is significant, ranging from appeals in the U.S. Supreme Court and U.S. Circuit Courts of Appeals for indigent individuals, domestic violence matters for abused women, and formation and counsel to scores of nonprofits across the country.